rctay/tanzu-dev-portal/content/blog/networking-basics.md

 ```
 If you check `ip link list` you will no longer find `veth-pb` and `veth-jelly` since they aren’t in the host namespace.

-To see the ends of the cable you created enter the following:
+To see the ends of the cable you created, run the `ip link` command within the namespaces.
 ```
 sudo ip netns exec jelly ip link sudo ip netns exec pb ip link
 ```

-You keep using `ip` commands and at this point you might be wondering, where the ip addresses are?
+You keep using `ip` commands and at this point you might be wondering, where the IPV4 addresses are?
 We have to retrace our steps a little bit so it makes sense.
-We began by creating two namespaces, then a virtual ethernet cable, and connected the devic	es to the cable.
+We began by creating two namespaces, then a virtual ethernet cable, and connected the devices to the cable.
 We have done all of this virtually and if we did this with hardware we would just connect the two devices with a cable so during those steps we would not yet deal with ip addresses.

 To create an ip address for the jelly namespace with the `ip address add` command for the device jelly:
 ```